Joint Electronics Type Designation System

 The Joint Electronics Type Designation System (JETDS), which was previously known as the Joint Army-Navy Nomenclature System (AN System.
 JAN) and the Joint Communications-Electronics Nomenclature System, is a method developed by the U.S. War Department during World War II for assigning an unclassified designator to electronic equipment.
 In 1957, the JETDS was formalized in MIL-STD-196.

 Computer software and commercial unmodified electronics for which the manufacturer maintains design control are not covered.

 Applicability

 Electronic material, from a military point of view, generally includes those electronic devices employed in data processing, detection and tracking (underwater, sea, land-based, air and space), recognition and identification, communications, aids to navigation, weapons control and evaluation, flight control, and electronics countermeasures.
+The JETDS applies to equipment throughout the DoD and select NATO allies today.
 Nomenclature is assigned to: